CoffeeBreakKeyboards/coffeebreakkeyboards.github.io/build-guides/qaz.md

-# QAZ

-Build steps.
 ---
+layout: default
+title: QAZ Build Guide
+parent: Build Guides
+---

+# Building Your QAZ:
+---

-> Notes:
+### Notes:
-    The bottom of the pcb and bottom plate is where the art lives.
+> The bottom of the pcb and bottom plate is where the art lives.

+### Build:
 1. Solder in your diodes.
 The “body” of the diode goes in the bottom of the pcb (art side).
 Diodes are directional.
 Make sure the side of the diode with the black line is in the side of the diode footprint with the square pad.
 You can solder diodes on all the diode footprints regardless of what layout you’ll use.

 2. Cut 4 pins off of your pro micro header or socket.
 One of the switches sits right where 4 of the pro micro pins would be.
 You need to make sure the switch can sit flush on the pcb by snipping away anything that would protrude through the pcb and press up on the switch.
 The 4 pins indicated in the picture are not used by the pro micro and can be safely ignored.